 An estimated 83% or 9.2 million of the 11.1 million people estimated to be living in the United States illegally are Christians from Latin America and the Caribbean, according to a study by the Pew Research Center's Forum on Religion & Public Life.

-Egensteiner said his office has been providing funding to parishes with funding to help congregants stay in their homes by paying rent and to help run food pantries and food kitchens.
+Egensteiner said his office has been providing funding to parishes to help congregants stay in their homes by paying rent and to help run food pantries and food kitchens.

 He praised Árias for the way he has responded to his church community despite the staggering number of coronavirus deaths and infections.